drshahizan/SECP3843/submission/Kelvinnn-2/question 3/question3.md

 }
 ```

-### Create a Django app
+### 3. Create a Django app

-1. Create Django app by running
+a.
+Open the command prompt and navigate to the root directory of  Django project.
+Then run the following command:
 ```bash
 python manage.py startapp q3_app
 ```

-2. Go to setting and update this part:
+This will create a new Django app named q3_app within the project directory.
+The app will have a basic structure and files.

+b.
+Open the settings.py file in the Django project and locate the INSTALLED_APPS configuration.
+Add 'q3_app' to the list of installed apps as shown below:
 ```kotlin
 INSTALLED_APPS = [
     'django.contrib.admin',